 Protection Systems

-Any addition or change in a protection system which results in actions such as transmission cross-tripping, runback, fast valving, removal of voltage regulators or a permanent change which results in significant limitations to generating equipment, opening or removal of transmission lines from service, etc. requires submission of a Proposed Plan Application.
+Any addition of, functional change in, or retirement of a Remedial Action Scheme or Automatic Control Scheme (as described in Section 1 of Planning Procedure 5-5) requires submission of a Proposed Plan Application.
 Such application will be treated the same as Section 2.2.

 Interconnections Operating at 69 kV or Above with Non-Market Participants or Non-Transmission Owners